12 million

 Conclusion

 Child marriage often results from a combination of cultural, social, and economic factors.
-Poverty, gender inequality, lack of education, and harmful traditional practices can all contribute to the prevalence of child marriage.
+For example, poverty, gender inequality, and lack of education.

 Lack of Education